Get insider access

 1.99

-The Google Pixel Buds Pro's imaging performance is good.
+The Google Pixel Buds Pro's imaging performance is very good.
 The Google products we've tested haven't had a lot of issues when it comes to imaging, which is an indication of good quality control and ergonomics.
 Our unit's group delay falls below the audibility threshold across the range, resulting in tight bass and transparent treble.
 The L/R drivers are well-matched in amplitude and frequency but mismatched in phase response.
 Sounds from the high-mids and across the treble range that should be placed on the right seem more centered.
 This is especially noticeable in songs with spatial cues like The Eagles' Hotel California or Money by Pink Floyd.
 Treble sounds in songs like The Weeknd's Blinding Lights also sound louder on the left.
 However, imaging varies from unit to unit.

 Sound